Discharge Rate given Height at Outlet Zone with respect to Discharge Solution

 Variables Used

-Height of Crack - (Measured in Meter) - Height of Crack is the size of a flaw or crack in a material that can lead to catastrophic failure under a given stress.
+Height of Crack - (Measured in Meter) - The Height of Crack refers to the size of a flaw or crack in a material that can lead to catastrophic failure under a given stress.

-Outer Height - (Measured in Meter) - Outer Height is the length of outer side of 2D cross section.
+Outer Height - (Measured in Meter) - The Outer Height refers to the external vertical dimension of an object or structure.

 STEP 1: Convert Input(s) to Base Unit